CSCfi/csc-user-guide/docs/support/tutorials/gis/eo_guide.md

 ## How can I process EO data at CSC?
+* User skills and preferences
+    * Graphical User Interface (GUI)
+    * Command Line Interface (CLI)
+    * Scripting
+* User needs
+    * Functionality
+    * Batch processing
+    * Automation
+    * Reproducibility
+* Open source vs proprietary
+    * Proprietary tools need licenses which may be expensive and/or limiting the use of the tool
+    * FOSS (free and open source software) allows the user to inspect the source code and provide high level insights in its functionality
 You can find more information about geocomputing using CSC resources and how to get started on [CSC geocomputing pages](https://research.csc.fi/geocomputing), including links to creating user accounts and all other practical information.

 ### What applications are available on Puhti?